Notes from the Director, Spring 2018

-We did it!
-The first year of the Quantitative Biosciences Ph.D. at Georgia Tech is now (nearly) official.
+The Quantitative Biosciences Ph.D. at Georgia Tech is now wrapping up its second year.

 Professor of Biological Sciences